United States Grand Prix: The Grand Prize era

-Post-war decline and the Indianapolis 500
+Post-WWI decline and the Indianapolis 500

 The Grand Prize was discontinued after the 1916 event.
 Between a lack of European participation due to World War I and the growing American interest in oval racing, road racing fell by the wayside.
 The two Santa Monica events were the only road races on the 1916 championship, and the aborted 1917 National Championship was slated to feature eight events, all ovals and six of them board tracks.
 The Vanderbilt Cup was revived in 1936 and 1937 and run to Grand Prix regulations; these races were run at the Roosevelt Park Autodrome near New York City but a lack of competition and domination by German Bernd Rosemeyer and Italian Tazio Nuvolari led to the races being a commercial failure.

 The Indianapolis 500 kept a connection to European racing, running to Grand Prix regulations between 1923 and 1930, and from 1938 until 1953.
 In the late 1920s, efforts were made to refer to the 500 as the American Grand Prize.
 The Grand Prize trophy was awarded to the winner of the Indianapolis 500 between 1930 and 1936, when it was replaced by the Borg-Warner Trophy.
 The race was included in the World Championship from 1950 through 1960.